rkpassin132/book-reader-app/Readme.md

 - Run at startup.
 - Read and write access to external storage.

 The "Run at startup" permission is only used to check newtwork.
 The network access permissions are made use of for downloading content.
-The external storage permission is used to cache article images for viewing offline.

 ## Compatibility: